 - You should also try to come prepared with tissues, to catch, bin and kill any germs from sneezes/coughs during your visit.

 We know this is a particularly difficult time for families and carers.
 If you have particular concerns about the measures we are taking to support your relative or loved one, please do not hesitate to contact their service directly.
 The team will do their best to keep you updated and informed.

-As the Government advice in England, Scotland and Wales is evolving with visits now starting to be permitted again we continue to follow latest guidance.
+As the Government advice in England, Scotland and Wales is evolving.
 It is important if you wish to arrange a visit that you contact the Service Manager who can undertake the relevant risk assessment and discuss with yourself if the visit is possible and how it will be facilitated to ensure everyone continues to stay safe.

 We are continuing to do everything possible to support routines for individuals in order to alleviate the stress of the current situation and are providing guidance to all colleagues on a range of activities that they can undertake in the service to keep people occupied, entertained and positive during this time.